GillesArcas/numsed/README.md

 Note also that there is no limitations (less memory) on recursion.

+Examples of this dialect are given in the test suite and in the example folder.
+This includes 20 examples from Project Euler.

 ## Compilation process

 Compiling a python script into sed is made in four passes: